-4.3.5 P.1 Connection by plugs and sockets
+4.3.5 Connection by plugs and sockets

-Within a manufacturer's unit or system, plugs and sockets likely to be used by the OPERATOR OR by a SERVICE PERSON shall not be employed in a manner likely to create a hazard due to misconnection.
-In particular, connectors complying with IEC 60083 or IEC 60320 shall not be used for SELV CIRCUITS OF TNV CIRCUITS.
+Within a manufacturer's unit or system, plugs and sockets likely to be used by the OPERATOR or by a SERVICE PERSON shall not be employed in a manner likely to create a hazard due to misconnection.
+In particular, connectors complying with IEC 60083 or IEC 60320 shall not be used for SELV CIRCUITS or TNV CIRCUITS.
 Keying, location or, in the case of connectors accessible only to a SERVICE PERSON, clear markings are permitted to meet the requirement.

-4.3.6 P.1 Direct plug-in equipment
+4.3.6 Direct plug-in equipment